aliencaocao/GreyCTF-2022/Logical Computers/readme.md

 ## Solving

 Let's first analyse what the model does.
-It takes in a string of unknown length (we can find out the expected length later by inspecting the weights of the first layer), pass it through a linear layer that has 1280 neurons, and then pass it through a custom activation function.
+It takes in a string of unknown length (we can find out the expected length later by inspecting the error messages), pass it through a linear layer that has 1280 neurons, and then pass it through a custom activation function.
+This is repeated twice.
 The output shape of the first linear layer is (1280,) and the output shape of the second linear layer is (1,).
 The custom activation function simply changes all negative numbers (including zero) to -1 and all positive numbers to 1.

 A `linear` layer is a matrix multiplication between the input and the weights, then added to the biases.
 E.g. `y = wx + b`, where `y` is the output, `x` is the input, `w` is weights, `b` is biases.
 This resembles a linear graph `y = mx + c`, thus the name `linear` layer.